 • Epilepsy

-• Retinal detachment or intraocular bleeding
+• Retinal detachment or intraocular hemorrhages

-• Sit or lie down immediately:
+• Immediately sit or lie down:

-• Breathe deeply and steadily:
+• Breathe deeply and controlled:

 • Close eyes and rest briefly:

-• In case of fluid loss:
+• In cases of fluid loss:

-• When developed due to nutritional deficiency:
+• When developed due to nutritional deficiencies:

-• If occurring during pregnancy:
+• If it occurs during pregnancy:

 When is Medical Intervention Necessary?